• Skip to primary navigation

 Ruddy Tomato dip with vibrant veggies

 Honestly, keeping up with the latest dieting craze is exhausting.
 I find labels unproductive, limiting and frustrating for most.
 But, I understand the need to stick to what you know makes you feel YOUR best while also making others happy in their quests for longevity.
-This delicious dip should cover you on all counts.
+This delicious romesco dip should cover you on all counts.
 PLUS, it will literally take you 5 minutes to make so you can tend to your own needs too.

 A hearty rust colored spread with bring vegetables.